Otus-DevOps-2020-02/DmitryKorlas_infra/README.md

 ## the task *
 > add ssh key for user appuser_web using web GUI into the project metadata.
 What kind of issues you're see?

 1. I see a message "SSH keys must be unique.
 The key has been already added.".
 So, it's unable to use the same key for multiple users.
 2. When I invoke `terraform apply` - the manually added ssh key (appuser_web) has been replaced by the values from terraform config.
 So, I see it's not reasonable to change VM instance settings manually (using web GUI) when it controlled by terraform.
 All changes will be overwritten by terraform during `terafform apply`.

+## the task **
+> manually add reddit-app2 as a second instance.
+What kind of problem in this configuration?

+The problem here is verbosity of config.
+We should not copy paste the same configuration.
+Keep DRY (dont repeat yourself) principles.